nicksoftware/XamarinFormsFirebaseAuthentication/README.md

 }
 `
-In this scenario we want our classes  to have to implement the SignIn ,Signup ,and forgot password methods with the signatures described above,
+In this scenario we want our classes  to have to implement the SignIn ,Signup ,and forgotPassword methods with the signatures described above,

-Next we now have to do the actual implementation on each platform.
+Next, now we have to do the actual implementation on each platform.

 Let's start with the android  application

 depending on where you like to place the code in this case we created a folder for Authentication/Firebase, create a class that implements our IFirebaseAuthenticator and register this concrate class as a dependency

-## Before we go ahead I need to clarify this  for the next part , there are two ways of doing this actual code in the methods and preferably also dont prefer the second
+## Before we go ahead I need to clarify this  for the next part , there are two ways of doing this 99% of the implementation  will be same ,the only difference will be on how we setup everything to work.

-approach because it requires a little more code ,If you find yourself in scenario where the first option isnt working for you you could try the second approach and I also recommend the first since its simpler and  most articles out there talk about it.and it might not always work ,i faced this issue before.
+Most Articles show the first approach which is simpler and quicker but it has a flaw which I will talk about later the second approach it requires a little more code , If you find yourself in scenario where the first option isnt working for you you could try the second approach.

 Before we do the implementations we need to go to to firebase